Devjoe71/simple_shell/README.md

 You have to handle the “end of file” condition (Ctrl+D)

 	WHAT WE NEED

- A header file that will contain a function prototype A function that displays a prompt
+ -A header file that will contain a function prototype -A function that displays a prompt
- A function that will read user input
+ -A function that will read user input
- A function that will execute command
+ -A function that will execute command
- A main source code file that will be the entry point
+ -A main source code file that will be the entry point